MathBH/Tree-Graph-Visualizer/README.txt

 INSTALLATION:
 ============

-Do you have the folder on your computer?
-Then it's already installed!
-Whoo!
+Download and extract Tree-Graph-Visualizer.zip
+The resulting folder now contains the working program.

 ==========
 HOW TO RUN:
 ==========

+There are two ways to run the visualizer:

-Double click on graph_visualizer.py or open it with python to activate it.
+Method 1: Double click on graph_visualizer.py
+Method 2: In the command line, move to the folder containing graph_visualizer.py
+	  and type "python graph_visualizer.py".

 ================
 GRAPH VISUALIZER: